 Emotionally: You can never invest yourself in someone’s situation more deeply than they invest in it themselves.
 You cannot carry their load.
 This is hard for caregivers to accept, but it can lead to an unhealthy co-dependent relationship.
-As a coach you see the potential and the big picture, but your clients don’t.
-So establish good boundaries before your first coaching session.
+As a coach, you see the potential and the big picture, but your clients don’t.
+Be sure to establish good boundaries before your first coaching session.

 Spiritually: The enemy will stop at nothing to keep you from coaching, so pray before each session!
 Ask for creativity, wisdom, and the fruit of the Spirit.
 And stay in the Word of God.
 You’ll need His sustenance.
 Assemble a prayer team, and remember 2 Corinthians 9:7 (NIV): “Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.”

-Chris Hogan, on the importance of asking the right questions:
+Chris Hogan - The importance of asking the right questions:

 As I train coaches, I remind them to make sure that they’re asking good questions.
 A great question will allow you to get to the root of the problem.
 You want to remember that it’s typically not the surface issue that people bring up.
 A lot of times it ends up being more emotional than about money.